Route: Tbilisi → Lagodekhi. Visitor Center → Meteo Shelter Distance / gain / loss: ~11 km / ↑1550 m / ↓150 m Time: ~7 h

 We meet at 06:30 and hop on the transfer to Lagodekhi.
-It's about a 3-hour drive.
+The drive takes about 3 hours.
 Once we arrive, we'll register with the rangers.

 The trail starts through the forest.
 After about 3 km, we cross the river via a new iron bridge.
-Then it's a climb to ~1550 m through subalpine meadows to the Meteo Shelter (~2000 m).
-You can stay overnight in the hut (30 ₾) or in a tent nearby (5 ₾)
+Then it's a climb of ~1550 m through subalpine meadows to the Meteo Shelter (~2000 m).
+You can sleep in the shelter (30 ₾) or in a tent nearby (5 ₾)

 Day 2